 The entire Ring Road that runs around the perimeter of Iceland is only 828 miles (1,332 kilometers) in length.
 And the Golden Circle route is just 150 miles (243 kilometers) in length.
 So it’s possible to cover either, or both, in a reasonable amount of time.

-Of course, we would highly recommend taking a full 2 weeks in Iceland to cover the Ring Road, and at least 2 days to see the highlights of the Golden Circle.
+Of course, we would highly recommend taking a full 2 weeks in Iceland to cover the Ring Road, and at least two days to see the highlights of the Golden Circle.
 There are so many amazing things to see and do in Iceland, it’d be a shame to rush during your visit!

 10. Highways are Two-Lane